The Serpent's Fall

 “First thing tomorrow morning, I will take you to the police station.
 Tell them exactly what you told me.”

 “What are they gonna do, Jack?
-They cannot protect me!
+They can’t protect me!
 You know this.”

 “What do you want me to do, Amanda?”